fourtytoo/kodish/README.md

 # kodish
 Shell scripts to control Kodi remotely

-A bung of shell scripts that do pretty much anything I need to do remotely on my Kodi server.
+A bunch of shell scripts that do pretty much anything I need to do remotely on my Kodi server.
 As for now, it doesn't try to be a complete mapping of the Kodi REST API into shell commands.
 And probably never will.